 381. Introduction to Paralegalism.
 3 hrs.
 An introduction to the profession, including history and development, ethics, the American legal system, and paralegal skills

 382. Civil Litigation.
 3 hrs.
 An introduction to civil litigation — the process of resolving disputes between individuals, businesses and government through the court system, with emphasis on procedure

 383. Legal Research.
 3 hrs.
-A summary of primary and secondary legal sources including reporters, digests, codes, citations, LEXIS, the Internet and other basic research materials
+A summary of primary and secondary legal sources including reporters, digests, codes, citations, Westlaw, the Internet and other basic research materials

 384. Legal Drafting.
 3 hrs.
 An introduction to writing correspondence, pleadings, discovery, legal memoranda, briefs and other documents used in civil practice

 385. Law Office Computing and Management.
 3 hrs.
 A skills course which introduces computer applications in the law office, including Westlaw, Windows, word processing, automated litigation support and specific law office management applications such as timekeeping, billing and docket control systems